mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Linyu looked back at him, unsatisfied.
 "Why don't you listen for hae yourself?"
 Hae arm moved quickly in the darkness and landed on Kipnu's ear.
 He instinctively moved away but stopped himself when he realized Linyu had a listener in hae hand.
 With a few clumsy movements of hae hands, Linyu finally attached the device to his ear.
 "Got it," thi said.
 "Now you don't need to ask me about them anymore."

-Kipnu listened intently to the sound in the listener, hoping to hear hae voice, but he heard only static.
+Kipnu listened intently to the sound, hoping to hear hae voice, but he heard only static.
 "Linyu...
 I really appreciate this gift.
 I would love to keep it, but I feel like this would be better with someone you know.
-Your nather maybe?"
+Is your nather here?
+Maybe she would like one."

 "She already has one," said Linyu.
 "That's how she found you."

 Kipnu was confused for a moment.
 "Found me?"

-"Maybe you'll be gone soon," said Linyu.
+"I know you'll be leaving soon," said Linyu.
 "But I want you to have it.
 Maybe someday you'll hear my voice and remember us."

 He fumbled for some response, then acknowledged that he had been rash to dismiss hae offer.
 "Of course," he said.
 "Thank you for this.
-I'll keep listening for you."
+I'll listen for your voice every day."

 Linyu smiled.

 Casra's voice called out behind them.
-"A little breeze told me you were still here, Kipnu.
-You should come get some rest before you leave.
+"You're still here," thi said.
+"You should come get some rest before you leave.
 You'll need whatever strength you can muster if you're really going to try to paddle back to the mainland."

-His usual urgency was clouded by a deep lethargy that set into his limbs and eyehaw.
-He wondered if the kanosin had done something to him.
+His usual urgency was clouded by a deep lethargy that set into his limbs and eyes.

-Casra eyed him over and smirked with a knowing eye.
+Casra looked him over and smirked with a knowing expression.
 "Come," thi said.
 "We'll find you a place to rest."

 "The floor is good," he replied, simply wanting to rest.